 New Lesbian Books

 Last but not least, I have a couple of new lesbian books, lesbian books 2020 and lesbian books 2021, to share!
+And of course, I will update the list with new releases of the best lesbian books!

 - Cinderella is D e a d by Kaylynn Bayron (2020)